godotengine/godot-docs/classes/class_gltfnode.rst

 Gets additional arbitrary data in this **GLTFNode** instance.
 This can be used to keep per-node state data in :ref:`GLTFDocumentExtension<class_GLTFDocumentExtension>` classes, which is important because they are stateless.

 The argument should be the :ref:`GLTFDocumentExtension<class_GLTFDocumentExtension>` name (does not have to match the extension name in the glTF file), and the return value can be anything you set.
-If nothing was set, the return value is null.
+If nothing was set, the return value is ``null``.

 .. rst-class:: classref-item-separator